 Thread can be made of animal, plant, synthetic, or a combination of these materials.
 Thread is made up of two or more plies of “yarn” twisted together in its most basic form.
 It can be left “soft” (untreated) or given a special finish to improve its performance and appearance.

 A thread can be monofilament (basically, one long ply) or multifilament (a thread made up of several filaments) (2 or more plies).
 It’s finished after it’s been spun to highlight project-specific features.
-Wax coating for shoemaking or silky smooth for low-lint quilting is both option.
+Wax coating for shoemaking or silky smooth for low-lint quilting is both options.
 It can even be given a lustrous, color-reflecting sheen, similar to that of high-quality embroidery thread.

 Here are a few terms you might encounter: